 The move to the Crucible came about in 1977.
 The sport was continuing to grow and the standard of tables that players were playing on previously at different venues was causing much unrest.
 The Crucible has since hosted every World Championship match and is widely regarded as the best place to play snooker in the world.

 For many years he was the oldest World Snooker Champion as well, winning his last tournament aged 45 years and 33 days.
-This was until Ray Readon won at the age of 45 years and 203 days in 1978.
 On top of that, he was also World Billiard champion 4 times between 1928 and 1932.
+Davis was the oldest champion until Ray Reardon won at the age of 45 years and 203 days in 1978.
+Reardon’s record would stand until 2022 when Ronnie O’Sullivan became champion aged 46 years and 148 days.

 Steve Davis was often referred to as the poster boy of world snooker back in 70s.
-He’d been able to burst on the scene as a young player and throughout the 1980’s was dominant in the world of snooker.
+He’d been able to burst on the scene as a young player and throughout the 1980’s was dominant in the sport.
 Davis managed to win 6 titles in total from 1981 to 1989, in what is described as the Golden Generation of snooker.

 The Triple Crown is made up of the three major snooker titles, they are the UK Championship, The Masters and the World Championship.
 There are only 11 players that have achieved the feat of winning each of these at least once.
 They are Steve Davis, Terry Griffiths, Alex Higgins, Stephen Hendry, John Higgins, Mark Williams, Ronnie O’Sullivan, Neil Robertson, Mark Selby, Shaun Murphy and most recently Judd Trump.